-At the start of the World War I, the United States maintained a stance of neutrality, however due to a series events, the U.S. joined the fight on April 6, 1917.
+At the start of the World War I, the United States maintained a stance of neutrality; however, due to a series of events, the U.S. joined the fight on April 6, 1917.
 Within a short period of time the country quickly mobilized for war.
-On Long Island in the town of Babylon, in June 1918, August Belmont II (1853-1924) leased 280 acres of his sprawling estate, which included the Belmont Horse Racing Track, to the United States government to serve as an airfield.
+On Long Island in the town of Babylon, in June 1918, August Belmont II (1853-1924), leased 280 acres of his sprawling estate, including the Belmont Horse Racing Track, to the United States government to serve as an airfield.
 From the summer of 1918 until early 1919, barracks and hangers were constructed to accommodate the men from 261st and 350th aero squadrons that were stationed there.
-This airfield known as Camp Damm was named after Lieutenant Henry J. Damm who was killed in action on May 2, 1918.
+This airfield known as Camp Damm was named after Lieutenant Henry J. Damm, who was killed in action on May 2, 1918.
 Camp Damm remained active through the duration of the war and was subsequently abandoned in early 1919.

 Although a July 25, 1918 article in The Brooklyn Daily Eagle announcing French language instruction for soldiers still referred to it as the “Belmont Aviation camp”, the very same edition reporting on the Long Island Flying Grounds designated “the fourth [aviation] field… the only field containing the full name of the person after whom it is named.
 It will be called the Henry J. Damm Field.
 The using of the whole title is obvious.”
 To explain why the article-writer may have considered such memorialization “obvious”, John Carver Edwards’ Orville’s Aviators: Outstanding Alumni of the Wright Flying School, 1910-1916 (2009) recounts the story of Damm’s demise: